-What is Occurrence Based Insurance for a Physician Assistant?
+Occurrence Based Insurance for a PA (Malpractice Basics)

 What is occurrence-based insurance for a physician assistant?
 If you’re a PA and you’re working for an employer, maybe a physician-owned private practice, or maybe a small corporate-owned practice, you’re going to have two types of PA malpractice insurance.
 There’ll be a claims-made policy or an occurrence-based policy.
 Under a claims-made policy, a policy has to be in effect when the claim is actually made.
 It’s possible that when you leave an employer, you could get sued after the fact.
 So, you would need what’s called a tail policy that covers the gap between the last date that you saw a patient for the employer, and then the last day that somebody can sue you.